Governance

 Diane has her JD from the University of Alberta, is a Fellow of the Chartered Governance Institute of Canada and has the ESG Certificate from Global Competent Boards.

-Corrina graduated from the University of Bradford, England with M.Eng and B.Eng degrees in Chemical Engineering with Management.
-She is a P.Eng in Alberta and holds a Masters Certificate of Project Management (MCPM) from the University of Lethbridge.
-Corrina is also a member of the Institute of Corporate Directors (ICD).
+Ms. Bryson graduated from the University of Bradford in England with B.Eng. and M.Eng. degrees in Chemical Engineering with Management.
+She is a P.Eng. in Alberta and holds a Masters Certificate of Project Management (MCPM) from the University of Lethbridge.
+Ms. Bryson is a member of the Institute of Corporate Directors (ICD) and holds the designation of ICD, Director (ICD.D.).

-Dave Mowat was the President and CEO of ATB Financial.
-He was named Canada’s #1 CEO in 2016 by Glassdoor.
-He also made the list of Alberta’s Top 50 Most Influential People by Alberta Venture Magazine (2016), was named the Inspired Leader of the Year by the International Association of Business Communicators (2015) and was honoured as Business Person of the Year in 2014 by Alberta Venture.
+Dave Mowat retired in June 2018 from President and CEO of ATB Financial.
+Under his leadership, ATB grew to more than 5,000 team members in 247 communities, $55 billion in assets, and served 725,000 customers.
+Named Canada's #1 CEO in 2016 by Glassdoor, Dave also made the list of Alberta's Top 50 Most Influential People by Alberta Venture Magazine in that same year.
+A 2015 Inspired Leader of the Year for the International Association of Business Communicators, Dave was also honoured as Business Person of the Year in 2014 by Alberta Venture.

-Terrance holds Master of Business Administration and Bachelor of Commerce degrees from the University of Calgary, and a certificate in Petroleum Land Management (CPLM) from Mount Royal University.
+A member of the American Society of Mechanical Engineers, Petroleum Society of Canada, CFA Institute, and the Calgary Society of Financial Analysts, Terrance holds a Masters of Business Administration and Bachelor of Commerce degree from the University of Calgary, is a graduate of the Petroleum Land Management program at Mount Royal University, and holds an ICD.D designation from the Institute of Corporate Directors.
 He is a Chartered Financial Analyst and holds designations from the Investment Dealers Association of Canada.

 Code of Ethics and Related Policies

 The APMC’s Code of Conduct outlines rules and direction regarding conflict of interest situations and reporting.
-Directors and employees complete and annual review and declaration of APMC’s Code of Conduct policy.
+Directors and employees complete an annual review and declaration of APMC’s Code of Conduct policy.

 The APMC’s Whistleblower policy adheres to the Public Interest Disclosure Act and outlines the application, process and protection of individuals who disclose wrongdoings.